cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Talk about your lists in the circle and let the others help you to complete your list.

-* Sources for communities: [LinkedIn Groups](https://www.linkedin.com/groups), [Facebook Groups](https://www.facebook.com/groups), [Xing Groups](https://www.xing.com/communities) (mostly german), [meetup.com](https://www.meetup.com), [reddit.com](https://www.reddit.com/reddits/).

 ## [Who Are The First And Second Dancers?](#who-are-the-first-and-second-dancers)
 You can’t have a tribe without a leader - and you can’t be a leader without a tribe.
-Are you able to identify the leader of the tribes related to your objectives?
-Who was the first person that started the movement.
-Which people were joining the tribe at an early stage.
+Are you able to identify the leaders of the tribes related to your objectives?
+Who was the first person that started the movement?
+Which people were joining the tribe at an early stage?

 **Exercise (15 minutes):**

-Now pick the community from your list that is most closely related to your objective.
+Now pick the community from your list that is most closely related to your objective:

 _My community of choice is ..._

 Watch the video [First Follower: Leadership Lessons from Dancing Guy](https://www.youtube.com/watch?v=fW8amMCVAJQ).
-Now try to find out as much as possible about that community?
+Now try to find out as much as possible about that community.
 Who started it?
 Who joined early?
 What are the core messages?
 What are the ways to interact?
 What are the possibilities for you to join the community:

 * ...
 * ...
 * ...
 * ...
 * ...

+**lernOS Canvas:** add community leaders and core community members to your relationship list.

 ## [Do You Want To Start Your Own Community?](#do-you-want-to-start-your-own-community)
 Can you imagine to start your own tribe or community?
 If you cannot find a community related to your objectives perhaps you have to start a new one.
 As you saw in examples you searched for it is possible to start your own if necessary.
-If so you will be the first dancer and have to think about the time and place where to start your tribe.
+You will be the first dancer and have to think about the time and place where to start it.

 **Exercise (15 minutes):**

-Decide if you want to start your own community:
+Decide if it is necessary to start your own community:

 _yes / no_